Bringing Everything Together

 Dove abiti? - Where do you live?

-prima โ†’ first/before
+prima โ†’ first / before

 Prima di mangiare - Before eating

-poi โ†’ then/after
+poi โ†’ then / afterwards

 Prima mangio, poi esco - First I eat, then I go out

-dopo โ†’ after/later
+dopo โ†’ after / later

 Dopo il pranzo - After lunch

-infine โ†’ finally
+infine โ†’ finally / in the end

-Infine, arriviamo - Finally, we arrive
+Infine arriviamo - Finally we arrive

 intanto โ†’ meanwhile

-Intanto piove - Meanwhile it rains
+Intanto piove - Meanwhile it is raining

 nel frattempo โ†’ in the meantime

-Nel frattempo, aspetto - In the meantime, I wait
+Nel frattempo aspetto - In the meantime I wait

-subito โ†’ immediately
+subito โ†’ immediately / right away

-Vengo subito - I'm coming immediately
+Vengo subito - Iโ€™m coming right away

 improvvisamente โ†’ suddenly

-Improvvisamente, un rumore - Suddenly, a noise
+Improvvisamente un rumore - Suddenly, a noise

 all'improvviso โ†’ all of a sudden